Universal City Studios, Inc. v. Corley: District court proceedings

 In January 2000, the movie studios filed suit under the title Universal City Studios, Inc. v.
 Reimerdes at the United States District Court for the Southern District of New York.
 The defendants were Eric Corley (publisher of 2600: The Hacker Quarterly magazine, which copied the DeCSS code for its readers), Shawn Reimerdes (who had posted the code on dvd-copy.com, a personal website), Roman Kazan (who ran an Internet hosting service that provided access to DeCSS), and 2600 Enterprises, Inc. The studios claimed that the defendants, by making DeCSS available, were trafficking in circumvention devices, an illegal act under the Digital Millennium Copyright Act (DMCA).
 The studios sought an injunction that would prohibit the distribution and use of the DeCSS program, as well as monetary damages.

 At the beginning of the proceedings, the district court granted a preliminary injunction barring the defendants from posting the code for DeCSS.
 The court felt this precaution was necessary given that the movie studios made a reasonable argument that widespread dissemination of DeCSS would cause irreparable harm to their interests.
 Reimerdes and Kazan then entered into consent decrees with the plaintiffs and were subsequently dropped from the suit.
 Both were then barred from posting the DeCSS code or providing links to sites where the code could be found.

 Corley removed the DeCSS code from 2600.com after the preliminary injunction was issued, but did not reach a settlement of his own with the plaintiffs and remained a defendant in the suit.
 In what Corley termed an act of "electronic civil disobedience," 2600.com continued to host links to other websites that themselves provided the source code for DeCSS.
 Corley also moved for the court to overturn the Digital Millennium Copyright Act altogether as a violation of the First Amendment, because it restricted citizens from distributing and discussing programming code, which in turn is an item of expression.

 In August 2000, Judge Lewis A. Kaplan ruled in favor of the plaintiffs.
-Kaplan noted the tension in the Digital Millennium Copyright Act between copyright holders and those who wish to use new technologies, but concluded that the language of the act provided relief for the plaintiffs against unauthorized copying of their copyrighted works.
+Kaplan acknowledged the tension in the Digital Millennium Copyright Act between copyright holders and those who wish to use new technologies, but concluded that the language of the act provided relief for the plaintiffs against unauthorized copying of their copyrighted works.
 In Kaplan's words, "For now, at least, Congress has resolved this clash in the DMCA and in plaintiffs' favor.
 Given the peculiar characteristics of computer programs for circumventing encryption and other access control measures, the DMCA as applied to posting and linking here does not contravene the First Amendment."

 Judge Kaplan also held that the Corley and 2600.com had violated the DMCA by continuing to post the code that ran afoul of the act's anti-circumvention provisions.
 Kaplan issued another injunction against Corley, prohibiting him from posting the DeCSS code or providing links to sites where the code could be found.

 Corley appealed this ruling to the U.S. Court of Appeals for the Second Circuit.